Scarface (1983 film)

-Scarface is a 1983 American crime drama film directed by Brian De Palma, written by Oliver Stone and starring Al Pacino.
-It is a remake of the 1932 film, in turn based on the 1930 novel.
-It tells the story of Cuban refugee Tony Montana, who arrives in Miami during the Mariel boatlift and becomes a powerful drug lord.
-The film co-stars Michelle Pfeiffer, Steven Bauer, Robert Loggia and Mary Elizabeth Mastrantonio.
+Scarface is a 1983 American epic crime drama film directed by Brian De Palma from a screenplay by Oliver Stone.
+It is loosely based on the 1930 novel by Armitage Trail and a remake of the 1932 film of the same name directed by Howard Hawks.
+The film stars an ensemble cast led by Al Pacino, who stars as Cuban refugee Tony Montana.
+In the film, Montana arrives in Miami during the Mariel boatlift and becomes a powerful drug lord.

 Pacino worked with producer Martin Bregman to develop the project.
-Sidney Lumet was initially hired to direct the film but was replaced by De Palma, who hired Stone to write the script.
-De Palma dedicated the film to the memories of Howard Hawks and Ben Hecht, the director and screenwriter, respectively, of the original film.
-Filming took place from November 1982 to May 1983 in Los Angeles and Miami.
-The film's soundtrack was composed by Giorgio Moroder.
+Bregman and Sidney Lumet both conceived the idea of setting the story during the boatlift.
+Lumet was initially hired to direct the film but left, feeling that it was too violent and wanted it to be more of a political film.
+De Palma replaced Lumet as director and Bregman hired Stone to write the script.
+Stone, who had been struggling with his own cocaine addiction at the time, wrote the script in Paris.
+Several actresses were considered for playing Elvira Hancock before Michelle Pfeiffer — then almost Glenn Close — was chosen for the role; Pacino and De Palma had argued against her casting, but Bregman fought for her inclusion.
+The film was initially going to be entirely shot in Miami, but the Cuban community denied requests to film there, feeling that the script portrayed them in a bad light.
+Filming took place from November 1982 to May 1983 in Los Angeles and two weeks in Miami.
+The film's soundtrack and score was composed by Giorgio Moroder.

 Scarface premiered in New York City on December 1, 1983, and was released on December 9 by Universal Pictures.
 The film was a commercial success, grossing $66 million.
-Initial critical response was negative due to its extreme violence, profanity and graphic drug use.
-Some Cuban expatriates in Miami objected to the film's portrayal of Cubans as criminals and drug traffickers.
-However, in the years that followed, some critics have reappraised it, and it is now considered to be one of the greatest gangster films ever made.
+Initial critical response was negative due to its extreme violence and depiction of stereotypes.
+However, in the years that followed, some critics have reappraised it, and it is now considered a classic of the gangster genre.
 Screenwriters and directors such as Martin Scorsese have praised the film, and it has been referenced extensively in pop culture, especially in hip-hop culture, as well as comic books, television programs and video games.
 The film is regarded as a cult classic.